CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 If not already installed, install Docker on the destination system from [here](https://www.docker.com/products/docker-desktop).

-### 2. Log In to Genuitec’s Docker Registry
+### 2. Log In to CodeTogether's Docker Registry

-The following instructions use the Genuitec Docker Registry.
+The following instructions use the CodeTogether Docker Registry.
 If you prefer to use the Red Hat Software Catalog instead, please substitute credentials and container path as mentioned [here](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55?container-tabs=gti&gti-tabs=red-hat-login).

-Using your credentials provided by the Genuitec Sales team, log in to the Genuitec Docker Registry which is where you will receive the Docker image.
+Using your credentials provided by the CodeTogether Sales team, log in to the CodeTogether Docker Registry which is where you will receive the Docker image.
 Replace &lt;username&gt; with your own login for the registry enclosed in double quotes.

 ```bash
 $ docker login -u "<username>" hub.edge.codetogether.com